 This can be heartbreaking for a caregiver, especially one who is not accustomed to dealing with the newly disabled individual in this way.
 Here are some tips on how to help your loved one through this difficult transition:

-As the caregiver of a newly disabled person, you may be grieving for your loved one’s loss and how this impacts your life and what can do with it.
-Caretaking is time-consuming, sometimes stressful job that will be a part of your life for a long time.
+As the caregiver of a newly disabled person, you may be grieving for your loved one’s loss and how this impacts your life, and what can do with it.
+Caretaking is a time-consuming, sometimes stressful job that will be a part of your life for a long time.
 See if you can find a support group for caregivers of disabled people by talking to the individual’s doctor, or through advocacy organizations for a specific disability or disease.
-This way you can vent, ask questions about how others have handled care giving challenges you have encountered, and much more.
+This way you can vent, ask questions about how others have handled caregiving challenges you have encountered, and much more.

 At Lift & Care Systems, we maintain one single goal: Bring the highest quality of life to the user and their caregivers.
-We have over 25 years of experience of durable medical equipment such as lift systems, stair lifts, wheelchair ramps and more to Boston, Springfield, New Bedford, and Lawrence, MA; Providence, RI; Hartford, CT and surrounding areas.
-We carry brand names such as SureHands Body Support Systems, Bruno Stair Lifts, EZ Access Ramps and many others.
-So, if you need durable medical equipment, complete our online contact form or give us a call at 508-802-4439 for a free consultation today.
+We have over 25 years of experience in durable medical equipment (DME) such as lift systems, stairlifts, wheelchair ramps, and more to Boston, Springfield, New Bedford, and Lawrence, MA; Providence, RI; Hartford, CT, and surrounding areas.
+We carry brand names such as SureHands Body Support Systems, Bruno Stair Lifts, EZ Access Ramps, and many others.
+So, if you need durable medical equipment (DME), complete our online contact form or give us a call at 508-802-4439 for a free consultation today.